-The Nomination Committee's task is to submit proposals for Board members or auditors, as well as fees to Board members (including committee work) and fees to auditors, to the next Annual General Meeting at which the Board or auditors are due to be elected.
+The Nomination Committee's task is to submit proposals for Board members and auditors, as well as fees to Board members (including committee work) and fees to auditors, to the next AGM at which the Board and auditors are due to be elected.
 The Nomination Committee also proposes the Chairman of the AGM.

 At Clas Ohlson, a nomination process is applied for electing the Nomination Committee.
 The Chairman of the Board is a member of the Nomination Committee, along with representatives for the four largest registered shareholders or otherwise known shareholders (record date 30 September).
 If a shareholder does not elect a member, the next largest shareholder will be asked.
-The Nomination Committee elects a Chairman from within the Committee, which, according to the Code, shall not be the Chairman of the Board or other Board members.
+The Nomination Committee elects a Chairman from within the Committee, which, according to the Code, shall not be the Chairman of the Board or another Board member.